Advanced C++ | Virtual Constructor

 The above code is *not* open for extension, an inflexible design.
 In simple words, if the library updates the Base class hierarchy with new class Derived3.
 How can the User class creates Derived3 object?
 One way is to update the if-else ladder that creates Derived3 object based on new input ID 3 as shown below,

 The above modification forces the users of User class to recompile, bad (inflexible) design!
 And won’t close User class from further modifications due to Base extension.

 The problem is with the creation of objects.
 Addition of new class to the hierarchy forcing dependents of User class to recompile.
 Can’t we delegate the action of creating objects to class hierarchy itself or to a function that behaves virtually?
 By delegating the object creation to class hierarchy (or to a static function) we can avoid the tight coupling between User and Base hierarchy.
 Enough theory, see the following code,

 The User class is independent of object creation.
 It delegates that responsibility to Base, and provides an input in the form of ID.
 If the library adds new class Derived4, the library modifier will extend the if-else ladder inside Create to return proper object.
 Consumers of User need not recompile their code due to extension of Base.

 Note that the function Create used to return different types of Base class objects at runtime.
 It acts like virtual constructor, also referred as Factory Method in pattern terminology.

-Pattern world demonstrate different ways to implement the above concept.
-Also there are some potential design issues with the above code.
+The pattern world demonstrates different ways to implement the above concept.
+Also, there are some potential design issues with the above code.
 Our objective is to provide some insights into virtual construction, creating objects dynamically based on some input.
-We have excellent books devoted to the subject, interested reader can refer them for more information.
+We have excellent books devoted to the subject, the interested reader can refer them for more information.

 — Venki.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.